Mendoza mountains

 1. The Wine Bike Route

-One of the best bodegas is Trapiche, where you can sit out on the balcony and look out over the vineyard whilst getting sloshed.
+One of the best bodegas is Trapiche, where you can sit out on the balcony and look out over the vineyard whilst getting drunk.

 If you want to combine a trip to Chile alongside Argentina, then there are several ways to do this with a simple border crossing.
 The three itineraries in the post below can help you cross the borders a 3 different points in Argentina to see Chile: